RTEMS/rtems-docs/c-user/glossary.rst

     EARS
         This term is an acronym for Easy Approach to Requirements Syntax.

+    EDF
+        This term is an acronym for Earliest Deadline First.

     ELF
         This term is an acronym for
         `Executable and Linkable Format <https://en.wikipedia.org/wiki/Executable_and_Linkable_Format>`_.